Sooke Fall Fair

 The Sooke Fall Fair is an annual fair held in Sooke, British Columbia.
 It is held at the Sooke Community Hall on Vancouver Island, Canada, every September.
 Established in 1913, it is one of the Sooke community's longest-running annual events.

 The fair holds competitions, with adult and junior categories including photography, painting, drawing, embroidery, knitting, carving, preserves, vegetables, and baking.
 First Nations artwork and traditional crafts are also displayed.

-No fair was held in 1917–18, 1942–44 & 2020.
+No fair was held in 1917–18, 1942–44 or 2020.